arcticlcc/alcc-grav/user/pages/common/common.md

 [g-footer-one name="footer" render=false]
 [g-section name="credits"]

-This website is made with [Grav CMS](http://getgrav.org/) and it is powerd by [Gravstrap Theme](http://diblas.net/themes/gravstrap-theme-to-start-grav-cms-site-with-bootstrap-support/) and [Gravstrap Plugin](http://diblas.net/plugins/use-bootstrap-elements-in-the-grav-cms-way/)
+This website is made with [Grav CMS](http://getgrav.org/) and it is powered by [Gravstrap Theme](http://diblas.net/themes/gravstrap-theme-to-start-grav-cms-site-with-bootstrap-support/) and [Gravstrap Plugin](http://diblas.net/plugins/use-bootstrap-elements-in-the-grav-cms-way/)

 [/g-section]